IOTechSystems/support-alarms-docs/tutorial/docs/routing-management.md

 - Create a Condition configured to accept High, Medium, and Low severity levels using the following GraphQL mutation.

-Note that all of these snippet can be pasted into the Query window on the left hand pane of Altair, and then excecuted by clicking "Send mutation" or "Send Request".
+Note that all of these snippets can be pasted into the Query window on the left hand pane of Altair, and then excecuted by clicking "Send mutation" or "Send Request".
 The Result is shown in the middle pane.

 ```GraphQL
 mutation {